proycon/colibri-core/doc/src/index.rst

    patterns are significantly more frequent in one corpus than the other.
  * ``colibri-coverage`` - Computes overlap between a training corpus and a test corpus, produces coverage metrics.
+ * ``colibri-findpatterns`` - Finds patterns (including skipgrams and flexgrams) in corpus data.
+You specify the patterns in a text file (one per line).

 Users have to be aware, however, that these script only expose a limited amount of the functionality of Colibri Core.
+Nevertheless, they simplify a lot of common tasks people do with Colibri Core.

 Corpus Class Encoding